Monday, 25 July 2016

 The porters' loads

-I wondered aloud how our clothing were not soaked with perspiration as we climbed, and even the bag pack did not feel like a burden.
+I wondered aloud how our clothing were not soaked with perspiration as we climbed, and even the backpack did not feel like a burden.
 As we gained altitude, the air was getting cooler and the moment we stopped and relaxed, we would feel cold, and needed a jacket.
 This was probably why I needed to pee a lot while exercising, in contrast to the same activity in the lowlands.

 We finally rested at a clearing for lunch.
 We had passed many trekking groups who were already breaking for lunch and we had wondered when it would be our turn.
 Hurray!
 We had foldable chairs to sit on while waiting for our lunch to be prepared and served.
 Our guide Kareem helped with the cooking.
 It seemed that he was the main cook, as we would notice over the next two days.

 Our lunch was a simple meal of instant noodles, and plain rice as well as fruits, served on a picnic mat.
 Bananas were a staple for our meals - likely to provide the energy that we would need.
 We were served hot tea while waiting for the food to be cooked.
 We all wolfed down our noodles and had rice in our leftover soup.
-Whatever food that we did not finish (that could be eaten, the guide would offer to the porters).
+Whatever food that we did not finish - that could be eaten - the guide would offer to the porters.
 I saw the porters picking up the emptied seasoning powder packets from the ground and all rubbish from our picnic mat was gathered.
 I felt glad that we had chosen a trekking company that cared for nature and the mountain.
 As we would encounter along the trail, rubbish IS a concern on Mount Rinjani - especially the non-biodegradable ones.

 We continued on our journey, with a few quick rest stops.
 Only that the knees and legs were getting tired.
 But after each rest stop, they seemed to function well again.
 The last rest station that we finally reached was POS III for a rest, before we were to embark on the so called "Savannah" part of the climb.
 At this point we could see what looked like mist floating from the forest where we came through.
 They were actually clouds - we were already with and above the clouds!
 The porters had gone off to collect spring water.
 I was very curious to see how the source looked like actually.
 It was the main source of water that our team provided for us and used to prepare our food.
 We had already reached around 2,000m above sea level.
 Before starting on the savannah trail, Kareem prepared me that it was going to be a little steep and slippery....
 Argh!
 SLIPPERY?
 One of my worst fears...

 Look at this little boy who could not be more than ten years old.
-He followed the porters and at times helped guided the way.
+He followed the porters and at times helped guide the way.
 Though he did not understand nor speak much English, He literally "walked" up the mountain like a Pro, in his slippers.

 The clouds had reached us, or we had reached them?
 The start of the Savannah trail.